ThatsVie/atlas-web_back_end/MySQL_Advanced/README.md

    ```

 3. **Compute Average Weighted Score for All Users**:
-   Run the `101-main.sql` script to calculate the weighted average scores for all users and verify the update:
+   Run the `101-main.sql` script to calculate the average weighted score for all users and verify the update:

    ```bash
    cat 101-main.sql | mysql -uroot -p holberton
    ```

-   **Expected Output** (before and after calculating the weighted average):
+   **Expected Output** (before and after calculating the average):
    ```
    id      name    average_score
    1       Bob     0